HadwynLink/Xaver/README.md

-**As of right now, Xaver can be used on the following Operating Systems:**
+**As of right now, Xaver supports the following Operating Systems:**
 * Linux

 ## Features